 • Pears

-TIP: Slice fresh fruit into small cubes or very thinly for little kids so the pieces are easy to bite.
+TIP: Slice fresh fruit into small cubes or very thin slices for little kids so the pieces are easy to bite.

 raw-veggies-for-kids

-Offering veggies at snack time is a helpful way to increase the odds that the kids will eat more throughout the day.
-Here are some easy ones.
-Use the visual above to know how to start offering raw veggies, working left to right as the kids improve their chewing skills.
+Offering veggies at snack time is a helpful way to increase the odds that the kids will eat more vegetables throughout the day.
+These are some favorites.

 • Cucumbers, sliced or diced